ibexa/documentation-developer/docs/guide/personalization/developer_guide/recommendation_api.md

     You can preview the actual responses that come from the recommendation engine and how they are rendered in the user interface.
     For more information, see [Scenarios](https://doc.ibexa.co/projects/userguide/en/latest/personalization/scenarios/#previewing-scenario-results).

+For more information about integrating recommendations in the web page, see [Best practices](../best_practices/recommendation_integration.md).

+### Response object format

 A JSON response can look like this: